 10. Borage And Squash

 Tomato, borage, and squash are the common trio in companion planting and this is mostly to their timing and growing conditions.
-Borage is a flowering herb with a blue start-shaped blossom and is a big favorite of pollinators and also repels hornworms from tomatoes.
+Borage is a flowering herb with a blue star-shaped blossom and is a big favorite of pollinators and also repels hornworms from tomatoes.
 Borage and squash improve the growth and flavor of tomatoes while it protects them.

 The calendula plant is often called marigold but it should not be mistaken with marigold.
 They are completely different plant pots.
 Calendula is usually grown as an annual flower grown in garden beds and the leaves and bloom make a nice addition to salads.
 It makes a great tomato companion plant.